-Based on available funding and the overall application score, the selection of awarded grants will then be determined by a rank-order process.
-Applicants that have been selected for funding will receive a Grant Award Notification (GAN) and a list of 21st CCLC grant awards will be posted on the ALSDE Web site at http://www.alsde.edu in the eGAP Document Library.
+Applicants that have been selected for funding will receive a Grant Award Notification (GAN) and a list of 21st CCLC grant awards will be posted.

-Principles of Effectiveness
+Measures of Effectiveness

 Each eligible applicant receiving an award must use funding to carry out and implement a broad array of activities that advance student achievement.
-Therefore, all 21st CCLC program activities must be based on the following Principles of Effectiveness as identified in the USDOE guidelines, (ESSA, Title IV, Part B, Section 4205 [b]):
+Therefore, all 21st CCLC program activities must be based on the following Measures of Effectiveness as identified in the USDOE guidelines, (ESSA, Title IV, Part B, Section 4205 [b]):

-- Principle 1 Applicants must conduct a needs assessment based on a thorough analysis of objective data pertaining to the population intended to be served both in the school and community regarding the need for out-of-school programming and activities.
-If awarded funding, grantees must develop systems to ensure the ongoing assessment of programmatic school and community needs. - Principle 2 Applicants must develop goals and measurable objectives that directly relate to identified needs; impact regular school and student success; improve regular school day attendance and behavior; and implement academic enrichment to enhance student educational achievement.

-- Principle 3 Applicants must demonstrate the use of evidence-based research (please refer to Appendix B) which provides evidence that the program, strategies, or activities will help students meet the state and local academic achievement standards and accomplish the projected goals and objectives of the project. - Principle 4 If awarded funding, grantees must ensure the periodic evaluation of the program's achievement toward its stated goals and objectives.
-The results of each assessment must then be used to refine, improve and strengthen the project.
+- Measure 1 Applicants must conduct a needs assessment based on a thorough analysis of objective data pertaining to the population intended to be served both in the school and community regarding the need for out-of-school programming and activities.
+If awarded funding, grantees must develop systems to ensure the ongoing assessment of programmatic school and community needs. - Measure 2 Applicants must develop goals and measurable objectives that directly relate to identified needs; impact regular school and student success; improve regular school day attendance and behavior; and implement academic enrichment to enhance student educational achievement. - Measure 3 Applicants must demonstrate the use of evidence-based research which provides evidence that the program, strategies, or activities will help students meet the state and local academic achievement standards and accomplish the projected goals and objectives of the project. - Measure 4 If awarded funding, grantees must ensure the periodic evaluation of the program's achievement toward its stated goals and objectives.
+The results of each assessment must then be used to refine, improve and strengthen the program performance measures.

-\\ Evidence of the utilization of the Principles of Effectiveness must be made available to federal, state, or local representatives upon request.
+Evidence of the utilization of the Measures of Effectiveness must be made available to federal, state, or local representatives upon request.
 (This standard is also applicable to local community public requests.)